We are pleased to provide proceedings from key conferences hosted by CGO.

 Interrogating Intersectionality: What's Missing and What's Next? summarizes the proceedings, activities and presentations from CGO's international conference on intersectionality, held in Boston at Simmons College in June/July 2013.
 This working conference served as an international forum to interrogate the concept of intersectionality from a multidisciplinary perspective to advance both theory and praxis.
 The hands-on working conference sought to discuss, challenge and transform our thinking about the theory and praxis of intersectionality with a goal of setting an agenda for current and future scholars whose work and interests fall into the field of organization studies and organizations.
 Many scholars from around the globe presented on panels, and Bandana Purkayastha and Mieke Verloo delivered the keynote addresses.

-Working With Our Differences: Chasms, Bridges, Alliances?
+Working With Our Differences: Chasms, Bridges, and Alliances?

-Working With Our Differences: Chasms, Bridges, Alliances? summarizes the presentations at CGO's June 2001 learning conference that featured cutting-edge work to explore possibilities for understanding and joint action across the boundaries of social identity groups.
+Working With Our Differences: Chasms, Bridges, and Alliances? summarizes the presentations at CGO's June 2001 learning conference that featured cutting-edge work to explore possibilities for understanding and joint action across the boundaries of social identity groups.
 The conference sought to apply the concepts and lessons drawn from the presenters to organizations.
 To bring to life the challenges and opportunities presented by working with chasms, bridges, or alliances and to apply the learnings from the presentations to organizational contexts, conference participants worked on cases in small, facilitated groups.
 The cases drew on real-life experiences of change agents from a variety of settings including private and non-profit organizations in South Africa and the United States.
 Mel King, founder of the Rainbow Coalition, delivered the keynote address.

 Gender at Work: Beyond White, Western, Middle-Class, Heterosexual, Professional Women